MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-create.md

 ]
 ```

 In the following example, `transformKql` has a simple query of `source`, so the incoming data is sent to the destination without modification.
-It's functionality is identical to the previous example.
+Its functionality is identical to the previous example.

 ```json
 "dataFlows": [